rodhnin/argus-wp-watcher/CONTRIBUTING.md

 ---

-**Thank you for helping make database security auditing more accessible!** 🛡️
+**Thank you for helping make WordPress security auditing more accessible!** 🛡️

 Part of the **Argos Security Suite**: